garabik/Slinger/README.md

 The remuxed stream in mp4 container is available at `http://localhost:8080/slingbox?remux=1` (replace `localhost`, port and `slingbox` with your values, if different from the default and/or running the server remotely).
 However, you can connect to the remuxed stream only once.

-There are some other parameters you can use:
+These are the parameters you can use:

  * `remux=1` - remux this stream into mp4 container
  * `dummy=anything` - will be ignored, this was my attempt at mitigating caching issues
+ * `resolution=N` - force resolution number `N` (see README-slinger.md for the list of resolutions)
+ * `bitrate=N` - force bitrate in kbps

 Anything else will be interpreted as the initial channel, for backward compatibility.
+Selecting bitrate and resolution works only if there is no other stream playing (remuxed or no).

 ## Notes